ProFormA/proformaxml/Whitepaper.md

 A submission must or may consist of files as specified by the file restrictions.
 A submission should be rejected, if it does not match the restrictions.

-- <b>required</b> the submission must have a file with specified "path" (rooted at the archive root).
+- <b>required</b> the submission must have a file with a specified "path" (rooted at the archive root).
 Otherwise the submission should be rejected.
 - <b>optional</b> the submission may have a file with specified attributes.

 ###### Code-Beispiel